chensterman/Chenhub/README.md

 - Add ideas with a title, description, and tags
 - Both users can edit any item; only the creator can delete it
 - Filter by tag (uses the same shared tags system as scrapbook)
-- "I'm Feeling Lucky" button picks a random item from the full list
+- "I'm Feeling Lucky" button picks a random incomplete item
 - Paginated card grid
+- Mark items as completed with an optional completion date
+- Toggle to show/hide completed items (hidden by default)
+- Completed items can be linked to scrapbook memories; "See memories →" navigates to the scrapbook filtered to those entries

 ### Shared Tags System
 - All tags are shared between users